 The International Attachment Network presents:

-A Zoom Workshop.
+An Interactive Zoom Workshop.

 Ticket prices are subsidized by IAN and all profits fund the work of the International Attachment Network.
 It is policy of the International Attachment Network to keep audience size to a minimum so that all attendees may engage directly with the speaker, therefore tickets are limited and early purchase is advised.
-Zoom invitations will be issued prior to the event.